“So, you’re here by yourself it seems?” The sergeant's wild dark eyes stared at Kit.

 dark eyes hardened by having seen so much more of life than a man of his years should, but now they seemed softened and uncertain as they peered back at her.

 Tom, holding the lantern in front of him, watched the exchange between the two.
-They stared at each other like lovers once lost to each other and now reunited.
+If he had not known for certain, he could have thought they were lovers once lost to each other and now reunited.

 “This way.”
 Tom turned toward the station.

 “You’re lucky the fire brought us here,” Finley said.

 She clasped her hands around the back of his neck.

 They returned to the station.
 On stepping inside the hospital cottage, Finley found Kit a stretcher nearest to the fire.

 Tom busied himself removing the splints.
 “I need to remove your stocking.”
 His eyes wandered from Kit’s face to Finley’s.

 “It’s all right.
 Go ahead,” she said.

 Tom folded her tattered skirts back to her knees.
 He glanced at Finley again.
 His hands disappeared beneath her skirts.
 His cold fingers searched for the stocking at the top of her thighs.
 He